Transformation of a company or a partnership – issues to which special attention should be paid

 Random selection of the statutory auditor

 Since 1 March 2020, the participation of a statutory auditor has become an exception, not a rule.
 Many entities were released from the obligation to appoint a statutory auditor for the examination of the transformation plan.
-However, pursuant to the changes introduced, the opinion of a statutory auditor on the correctness and reliability of the transformation plan will still be required in the case of the transformation of any company or partnership into a joint-stock company and in the case of the transformation of a sole proprietorship into a company.
+However, pursuant to the changes introduced in law, the opinion of a statutory auditor on the correctness and reliability of the transformation plan will still be required in the case of the transformation of any company or partnership into a joint-stock company and in the case of the transformation of a sole proprietorship into a company.

 In the case of the transformation, it often happens that a random statutory auditor from the list kept by the court is appointed to examine the transformation plan.
 The effectiveness of the auditor’s operations, good contact with the shareholders (partners) of the transformed company (partnership) and experience in these matters have an impact on the speed of the entire transformation procedure.
 Due to this, when submitting the application for the appointment of a statutory auditor who will examine the transformation plan, it is recommended to indicate a specific auditor in the application.
 Although the court is not bound by this suggestion, it usually appoints the statutory auditor indicated in the application.